 - a.
 The "EXPECT (altitude)" chart notes are consistent with the procedures described in ZBW/N90 Letter of Agreement (LOA) and N90 Standard Operating Procedures (SOP). - b.
 ATC will provide appropriate altitudes as specified in the ZBW/N90 LOA and N90 SOP for separation, including obstacle clearance.
 A review of track data from the National Offload Program indicates that an operation utilizing ATC assigned altitudes and the vertical navigational planning note ensures a significantly high percentage of pilot compliance and absence of deviations. - c.
-To reduce flight crew confusion, additional workload, and FMS programming errors no more than two (2) "EXPECT" altitudes will be charted on the procedure.
-Additionally, the procedure will not have any coded altitudes charted to prevent confusion.
+To reduce flight crew confusion, additional workload, and FMS programming errors the procedure will not have any coded altitudes charted.